pcutillas/PlanetTimeMgmtApp/README.md

 ## Planet Time Management/Calculation App
-Developed in six days for [Newport Corporation](https://www.newport.com/), for free
+Voluntarily developed in six days for [Newport Corporation](https://www.newport.com/)

 ### Instructions
 - If you are looking for an executable, head to the releases section and download the latest one.